 If these preventative health reasons aren’t enough, supplementing your diet with collagen can help strengthen hair, skin and nails.
 Since collagen helps with elasticity (and is great at holding water), it helps with dryness in the skin which may help some with acne (no more over-stimulation of sebaceous glands!).
 Taking collagen has also been said to help with leaky gut syndrome, aid in joint health and help add muscle mass.
 (Note: Collagen peptides are not a complete protein though.)

 How should I take a collagen supplement?

 Collagen comes in many different forms and many different types!
-From a powder form, to pills to bone broth (yes, really!) you can consume collagen any way you want.
-Bone broth is a delicious way of consuming collagen but it’s time consuming and not always convenient!
+From a powder form to pills to bone broth (yes, really!) you can consume collagen any way you want.
+Bone broth is a delicious way of consuming collagen but it’s time-consuming and not always convenient!
 Pills can be great, but if you already have a stack of wellness products to take, it can get tedious.
 I find that the powders can be the best way to get collagen in your diet.
 In terms of flavour, collagen peptide powder doesn’t usually have a taste so it’s great to add to anything.
-Although most people add it to coffee, collagen peptides are soluable in cold water and easy to use in smoothies!
+Although most people add it to coffee, collagen peptides are soluble in cold water and easy to use in smoothies!